ElizaPopa/BugReports/README.md

 --------------------------------------------------

+**Title:**
+The required symbol (*) is not displayed in no field on the Registration Form

 **Description:**
-The mandatory symbol (*) is missing for all the fields from Registration Form/Web Tables/Elements page
+The user doesn't know that all the fields from Registration Form on Web Tables in Elements page are mandatory

 **Steps to reproduce:**